Certora/Documentation/docs/user-guide/out-of-resources/index.md

 message in the Global Problems tab of the Prover reports, see {ref}`memout-introduction` for more details.
-Timeouts are signified either by a `Global timeout reached` message in the Global Problems tab, if the whole Prover job timed out, or by a yellow "watch" symbol next to the rule, if that particular rule timed out, see {ref}`timeouts-introduction` for more details.
+Timeouts are signified either by a `Global timeout reached` message in the Global Problems tab, if the whole Prover job timed out, or by an orange clock symbol next to the rule, if that particular rule timed out, see {ref}`timeouts-introduction` for more details.

 % Unfortunately, the Certora Prover regularly encounters issues it can not resolve